iLPdev/discMapper/README.md

 ### Features

 - Auto GMCP handshake on connection to Discworld MUD
-- Use FluffOS driver [GMCP Core Supports](http://discworld.starturtle.net/lpc/playing/documentation.c?path=/concepts/gmcp) for:
+- [GMCP Core Supports](http://discworld.starturtle.net/lpc/playing/documentation.c?path=/concepts/gmcp) for Discworld MUD's server:
   - Precision Room Indexing using GMCP Identifier data - No more duplicate room creation!
   - Character Tracking using GMCP Identifier data - No more misidentified player locations on map!
   - Room Name detection using GMCP Room Name data
-- Speedwalking and pathfinding - Efficiently get where you're going!
 - Quick style rooms based on the type of room (e.g., shop, player house, food, etc.)
-  - Autoset Map Room Color based on Room Type - Defaults to [Kefka's Discworld MUD Maps](http://dw.daftjunk.com/) color scheme
+  - Set Map Room Color based on Room Type - Defaults to [Kefka's Discworld MUD Maps](http://dw.daftjunk.com/) color scheme
-  - Autoset Map Room Symbols based on Room Type - Choose and apply your preferred room symbols
+  - Set Map Room Symbols based on Room Type - Choose and apply your preferred room symbols
+- Self-updating package - Set it and forget it!
+- Speedwalking and pathfinding - Efficiently get where you're going - and fast!

 ### Built With